uwwebservices/ews-api-lib/README.md

 # EWS API Library

-Library to extract common API calls to EWS Web Services into a library
+Library to extract common API calls to UW Web Services into a library using UW certificate stored in S3.

 ## Usage